brnco/ucsb-src-microservices/README.md

 here's what that command would look like if you typed it out for each file

 python hashmove.py [full path to input directory] [full path to batch directory]

+# Tips

+### change your default cmd.exe directory to the repo directory

+Start -> search "regedit" -> double-click "regedit.exe"

+HKEY_CURRENT_USER -> Software -> Microsoft -> Command Processor

+right click on the big empty space and select "new key"

+type "Autorun" and hit enter

+right-click "Autorun" in the regedit window and select "Edit"

+type "cd/ d [path to repo directory]"

+By doing this, you are set to open the cmd window in the directory with all the scripts so you don't have to type their full paths

 # hashmove